 Looking to boost your appetite?
 Here are some simple ways to do so.

-First, try incorporating more protein-rich foods into your diet such as eggs, chicken, and fish.
-These foods can help you feel fuller for longer periods of time and increase your desire to eat.
+First, incorporate more protein-rich foods like eggs, chicken, and fish.
+These foods can help you feel fuller for longer periods and increase your desire to eat.

 Additionally, drinking water before meals can help kickstart your hunger and make you more likely to eat a full meal.